 Benefits: Can modify the microbiota to enhance immune function

 Background: Our eyes are naturally drawn to anthocyanins, the pigment that gives blueberries a bold color, for good reason.
 We’re not sure if it’s the antioxidants, vitamin K compounds, or fiber that gives blueberries clout as a superfood, but we’re impressed with the results.
 Studies continue to show blueberries may help strengthen our memory, improve our immune system, and diversify our gut bacteria.

 Benefits: Any legume will help release short-chain fatty acids (SCFA) that strengthen your intestine cells, improve absorption of micronutrients, and help with weight loss.

 Background: Beans feed good gut bugs, which in turn revs up your immune system.
 Calorie for calorie, beans offer the most nutrition bang for your buck.
 They are packed with fiber, protein, folate, and B vitamins, which play a role in regulating a healthy gut and a healthy brain.

 Bonus: Researchers from Toronto just published a study in the journal Obesity that finds beans (pulses) improve weight loss by enhancing satiety.

-Benefits: Fermented foods, such as beet radish kimchi or pickled ginger sauerkraut, are trending for a reason.
+Benefits: Fermented foods, such as tempeh and miso, are trending for a reason.
 They directly inoculate your gut with healthy live micro-organisms that will crowd out the unhealthy bacteria, improve the absorption of minerals, and improve overall health.